MaddieHwray/JekyllSite/site/_posts/2018-01-09-Inspiration.md

 ---
 title: Inspiration
 excerpt: >-
+  Sources that I draw from.
 Iceland is a Nordic country between the North Atlantic and the Arctic Ocean.
   It has a population of 325,671 and an area of 103,000 km2 (40,000 sq mi), making it the most sparsely populated country in Europe.
 date: '2018-01-09'
-thumb_img_path: images/A.jpg
+thumb_img_path: images/6.jpg
 thumb_img_alt: Icelandic horses
 hide_header: true
 seo:
-  title: Fragments of Iceland
+  title: Inspiration
   description: Iceland is a Nordic country between the North Atlantic and the Arctic Ocean.
   extra:
     - name: 'og:type'